Posuza/Online_Enpcrypt_auction_python/README.md

   -This project is licensed under the MIT License - see the LICENSE file for details.

 ##Contact
-    -Your Name - posu0009@gmail.com
+   -posu0009@gmail.com

 ##Acknowledgments
-  Thanks to all contributors who have helped shape this project Special thanks to the Python community for excellent libraries and tools
+  -Thanks to all contributors who have helped shape this project -Special thanks to the Python community for excellent libraries and tools